 - You can easily visit Nazaré as a day trip from Lisbon.
 It’s also a popular stop for some organized tours that visit the monasteries.

-- Nazaré has a big variety of accommodation for all budgets.
+- Nazaré has a big variety of accommodations for all budgets.
 It might be busy in high season, so make sure to book in advance.
 You can find the best deals for Nazaré accommodation here.

 Is Nazaré Worth Visiting?